ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 #### Instructions

-Create **two** cloud systems and **two** virtual machines meeting the specifications given below.
+Create **two** cloud systems and **four** virtual machines meeting the specifications given below.
 The best way to accomplish this is to treat this assignment like a checklist and check things off as you complete them.

 If you have any questions about these items or are unsure what they mean, please contact the instructor.
 Remember that part of being a system administrator (and a software developer in general) is working within vague specifications to provide what your client is requesting, so eliciting additional information is a very necessary skill.